1 million march in France, unions call new pension protests - KESQ

 In Paris, street battles between police and black-clad, masked groups who attacked at least two fast food restaurants, a supermarket and a bank reflected intensifying violence and drew attention away from the tens of thousands of peaceful marchers.

-Police, pelted by objects and fireworks, charged multiple times and used tear gas to disperse rioters.
+Police, pelted by Molotov cocktails, objects and fireworks, charged multiple times and used tear gas to disperse rioters.
 A haze of tear gas fumes covered part of the Place de l’Opera, where demonstrators converged at the march’s end.
-Police estimated the “radical elements” at some 1,000 people.
+Darmanin said radicals numbered some 1,500.

 Violence marred other marches, notably in the western cities of Nantes, Rennes and Lorient — where an administrative building was attacked and the courtyard of the police station was set afire and its windows broken — and in Lyon, in the southeast.